Michal78900/Scp012/README.md

   affect_distance: 7.5
   # Should blood decals be spawnd underneath a player?
   spawn_blood: true
-  # Should SCP-012 should be respawned if it is too far from proper position?
+  # Should SCP-012 be respawned if it is too far from proper position?
 (SCP-012 can be moved by using grenades)
-  allow_item_repsawn: false
+  allow_item_respawn: false
-  # List of effects given to player, when ther are in AffectDistance to SCP-012:
+  # List of effects given to player, when they are in AffectDistance to SCP-012:
   affect_effects:
   - Disabled
   # If distance between a player and SCP-012 is less than this number, the Bad Composition will start killing affected player: